cornerstonejs/cornerstoneTools/docs/latest/third-party-functionality/imports.md

 const modules = cornerstoneTools.import('store/modules');
 const helloWorldModule = modules.helloWorldModule;
 ```

-Or in a single line by using a destructuring assingment.
+Or in a single line by using a destructuring assignment:

 ```js
 const {helloWorldModule} = cornerstoneTools.import('store/modules');
 ```